sherwin97/Hob-Pred-using-Transfer-Learning/README.md

 # Evaluating the Use of GNNs and Transfer Learning for Oral Bioavailability Prediction

-This repository is the official implementation of (under review)

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

-This repository consists of 3 folders and 4 python scripts:
+This repository consists of 2 folders and 4 python scripts:

 1. data
     1. graph_data: csv files of solubility dataset and oral bioavailability dataset